r0jjames/How-People-Shop-Project/README.md

     "journeyPhase": "Filtering",
     "placeOfPurchase": "Online"
   },
-    ...

 ]
 ```

-Contact
+# Contact
-For any inquiries or issues, please contact rojjamescarranza@gmail.com.
+For any inquiries or issues, please email: rojjamescarranza@gmail.com.